5 Ways to Make e-Learning Interactive and Engaging

 E-learning continues to gain ground in the corporate sector.
 Companies implement e-learning to train their staff, streamline internal processes and expand their reach.

-Rather than having an e-Learning course that talks at attendees, make the trainees part of the training process by creating interactivity.
+Rather than having an e-Learning course that talks to attendees, make the trainees part of the training process by creating interactivity.
 When learners can participate in the training, the content engages them, which helps to hold their interest.
 Use these five tips to make e-learning interactive and engaging for your next e-Learning course.

 1. Tell a Story

 The same concept can be applied to e-Learning.
-Use the content to tell a story.
 It typically comes down to the examples and anecdotes behind the content and the information that is the story behind the story.

 2. Go Beyond Clicking “Next”

 Provide them with a survey or rating scale that helps them assess how their personal situation relates to the information they just learned.
-Think the “Cosmo Quiz” where they answer all of the questions and then see which category they fall into based on their responses.
-Use this easy tip to make your e-learning interactive.
+Think of the “Cosmo Quiz” where they answer all of the questions and then see which category they fall into based on their responses.
+Use this easy tip to make your e-learning training interactive.

 3. Use Voiceover Audio

 Voiceover audio has the presenter talk in the background while visuals, presentation slides, graphics or charts appear on the screen.
 It creates a similar experience to sitting in a classroom style setting, where the instructor is talking the students through the material.
 In the case of e-Learning, audio does not include background music, which can be more distracting than it is helpful in aiding the learning process.

 4. Show It Instead of Telling It

-You can even use a comic book as your guide.
-The primary part of the storyline is the pictures and graphics.
-The text is only used to add afterthoughts and fill in the missing blanks of the storyline.
-This concept requires you to show the story through the pictures and tell less in the way of textual content.
+You can even use a comic book as your guide, the primary part of the storyline is the pictures and graphics.
+The text is only used to add thoughts and fill in the missing blanks of the storyline.
+This concept requires you to show the story through pictures and tell less in the way of text content.